Specialist Infant Feeding Support

 As part of my assessment, I can carry out a functional oral assessment, which includes checking whether your baby’s tongue moves in a typical range for effective feeding.

 If I observe something outside the expected range, I may recommend a full diagnostic assessment by a qualified tongue tie practitioner (NHS or private) and will provide you with evidence-based information to support your decision-making.
 A frenulotomy (tongue tie division), if indicated, is only one part of the puzzle and rarely a magic fix.
 Ongoing feeding support from an IBCLC, both before and after the procedure, helps to ensure the maximum benefits are achieved.
-In some cases, I may also suggest bodywork, such as input from a paediatric osteopath or chiropractor, to help release oral tension or address plagiocephaly (head-turning preference).
+In some cases, I may also suggest bodywork, such as input from a paediatric osteopath or chiropractor, to help release tension which can also be impacting on a babies oral function.

 ❗Please be cautious of anyone (even a healthcare professional or breastfeeding supporter) who tells you your baby definitely does or definitely does not have a tongue tie, unless they are specifically trained and qualified to assess and treat oral restrictions.